DukeFED/Arbor/README.md

 # Class attendance tracker

 Track who is on class, absent or late.
+It uses JSON file to load students.

 ## Usage